Joel Foster: Election of 1849

 A meeting of the county board of supervisors for St. Croix County was held at the house of Philip Aldrich, June 4, 1849.
 It was voted at the meeting that the treasurer proceed against the persons elected to office in the several towns, also county, who failed to qualify at a meeting of the justices and clerk of county board of supervisors, September 17, 1849, to canvass the vote for county judge at the election held September 3.
 Ninety-one votes were canvassed, of which Hamlet H. Perkins received 49, Joel Foster 41, and Bailey F. Baldwin 1.
-Perkins, though elected to the office of county judge, died before filling the position, in consequence of his deathby drowning during the winter following his election.
+Perkins, though elected to the office of county judge, died before filling the position, in consequence of his death by drowning during the winter following his election.
 Perkins was a lumberman, and had received the support of his class of people at the election.
 During the winter he broke through the ice while engaged on the river.
 Accordingly, Governor Nelson Dewey, governor of the state of Wisconsin, made out a commission with an appointment, and sent it at once to Foster, who had received the next largest number of votes at the previous election (by the support of the farmers), to come to Hudson, and take charge of the first court.
 Foster by this means obtained the office and continued to discharge its duties until the 1853 separation of Polk and Pierce counties from St. Croix.